Are the Love Is Blind contestants still together?

 Damian and Giannina

-And their relationship has only gone from strength-to-strength since meeting in real life.
+One of the strongest couples at the start of the show, Damian Powers and Giannina Gibelli actually proposed to each other at the same time.

-The couple have managed to overcome certain hurdles in their romance after Giannina, 25, felt that Damian, 27, was shutting down a conversation and not opening up to her.
+Their relationship only got stronger when they met in person as well, with the couple managing to overcome a small hurdle after Giannina, 25, felt that Damian, 27, was shutting down a conversation and not opening up to her.

-Plus, they’ve already started talking about how their relationship will translate to the outside world.

 Only time will tell…